 Baneshwar Fair is a popular tribal fair held in Dungarpur district in Rajasthan state of India.
 The fair is held in the month of February at Baneshwar, which is a small delta formed by the river Soma away from Dungarpur.
-The temple is located at the delta formed by river Soma.
-This is the festivals of tribals and trbies from neigboring states like Gujarat and Madhya Pradesh attend this festival to offer prayers to Lord Shiva.
+The temple is located at the delta formed by the river Soma.
+This is the festival of tribals and tribes from neighboring states like Gujarat and Madhya Pradesh attend this festival to offer prayers to Lord Shiva.
 The Baneshwar fair is held at a small delta formed by the river Som and Mahi, from Magh Shukla Ekadashi to Magh Shukla Purnima.

 Adding to the excitement are the joy rides on merry-go-rounds and swings.
-The large number of shops in the fair provides an opportunity for buying and selling of essential goods and fancy articles.
+A large number of shops in the fair provides an opportunity for buying and selling of essential goods and fancy articles.